Search for Extraterrestrial Intelligence

 - Help bring the excitement of SETI to the UCLA classroom and the general public

 SETI experienced a nearly 30-year federal funding drought between 1993 and 2020.
 We have secured a three-year grant from NASA to fund our search, but the grant does not cover equipment or telescope costs.
 Please consider partnering with us by clicking the "donate" button at the bottom.
-To protect against federal funding variations, we also seek to endow a graduate student or postdoctoral fellowship.
+To protect against federal funding volatility, we also seek to endow graduate student and postdoctoral fellowships.

 Our SETI teaching and research would not be possible without the generous gifts of our donors.
 We are extremely grateful for their support!

 - Fritz Demopoulos made a generous gift in 2020 that sustains and propels our search to a new level.

 - Janet Marott kick-started the course and enabled the purchase of a 100 TB storage server in 2016.

 - Michael W. Thacher and Rhonda L. Rundle enabled the purchase of telescope time in 2017-2019 and a 200 TB storage server in 2019.

 - Larry Lesyna enabled the 2016-2020 course offerings with gifts each year, including a gift to enable our 2021 observations.